openembedded/bitbake/doc/bitbake-user-manual/bitbake-user-manual-metadata.rst

-The classes can be included in the ``classes-recipe``, ``classes-global`` and ``classes`` directories, as explained in the :ref:`bitbake-user-manual/bitbake-user-manual-intro:Class types` section of the Bitbake User Manual.
+The classes can be included in the ``classes-recipe``, ``classes-global`` and ``classes`` directories, as explained in the :ref:`bitbake-user-manual/bitbake-user-manual-intro:Class types` section of the BitBake User Manual.
 Like for the :ref:`include <ref-include-directive>` and :ref:`require <require-inclusion>` directives, BitBake stops and inherits the first class that it finds.